anjishnu/ask-alexa-pykit/scripts/README.md

 ---
 generate_dialog.py
 ---
-Uses an intent_schema as input and outputs a dialog.py file which can every type of intent
+Uses an intent_schema as input and outputs a dialog.py file which can handle every every type of intent defined in the Intent Schema.